bruceravel/synchrotron_pop_up_book/script.md

 the ring current at (UU 500 mA), allowing continuous operation for days.
 The stored electrons circle the (WW storage ring), traveling very close to the speed of light.
-As the electrons pass through bend magents and undulators, X-rays are created and delivered simultaneously to all the beamlines at NSLS-II.
+As the electrons pass through bend magents and undulators, (WW X-rays) are created and delivered simultaneously to all the beamlines at NSLS-II.

 ## Bend magnet